 What are Workday Dashboards?

 Workday dashboards are pre-configured pages within the Workday system that include tasks, announcements, and menus intended to align user data with specific functional areas in the Workday system.
-Dashboards allow Workday users to enter data using “tasks” and view data using “reports”, making it easier to keep track of important information and access it whenever and wherever it’s needed.

-Dashboards in Workday enable users to:
+Dashboards in Workday Adaptive Planning enables users to:

-- Manage and improve system performance
+• Manage and improve system performance

-- Utilize real-time metrics to make better business decisions
+• Utilize real-time metrics to make better business decisions

-- Analyze data and visualizations in the same location
+• Analyze data and visualizations in the same location

 Things to Consider When Building a Workday Dashboard

-- Finding your data source: Data is the first and most important thing to consider when building a Workday dashboard because, without it, there would be nothing to populate the dashboard.
-So, determining what kind of data you’re going to need, where you can find that data, and how you plan to organize it are essential in building a cohesive dashboard, for example a Workday Onboarding dashboard or a Workday Recruiting dashboard.
+Data is the first and most important thing to consider when building a Workday dashboard because there would be nothing to populate without it.
+So, determining what kind of data you will need, where you can find that data, and how you plan to organize it are essential in building a cohesive dashboard, for example, a Workday Onboarding dashboard or a Workday Recruiting dashboard.

-- Choosing a target audience: Do you remember when teachers used to tell you to always make sure that you were writing to your audience?
-Whether that was writing to a group of people with a 5th grade reading level or a room full of doctors, the same idea goes for building dashboards.
-After we decide what kind of data needs to be included, we need to consider our audience and their security permissions when organizing the data, building certain fields, and formatting the dashboard in the Workday system.
+After we decide what kind of data needs to be included, we need to consider our audience and their security permissions when organizing the data, building certain fields, and formatting the new dashboard in the Workday solution.
 If we leave this step out, we could potentially create dashboards that could be 1) not relevant to the audience or 2) not accessible because of security role issues.

-- Finding meaningful insights: Analytics are major keys to success in not only building and using dashboards, but also giving viewers better insights to help them make more informed decisions.
-Without the reporting and analytics functions in Workday, users wouldn’t be able to run dashboards, use Workday charts or other visuals, or drill into a data source to find its core value for their company.
 Dashboards in Workday give users a better way to report on data, utilize analytic indicators to highlight specific data points, and get into the nitty gritty of accounts and data sources with advanced dimensions.
 This way, you can build seamless Workday dashboards and use the included reports, charts, and insights to achieve your desired outcome.

 Tips and Tricks for Dashboard Success

-- Test dashboards on mobile devices.
-Having a cohesive dashboard framework on your laptop or desktop is one thing, but what happens when you don’t have a computer in front of you, but you need to quickly access a dashboard in Workday?
+• Test dashboards on mobile devices.
+Having a cohesive dashboard framework on your laptop or desktop is one thing, but what happens when you don’t have a computer in front of you but you need to quickly access a dashboard in Workday?
 In that case, you would probably try to access the dashboard from your mobile device.
 Fortunately, Workday offers mobile apps and capabilities, but if your dashboards aren’t tested on mobile devices, you could be left with a jumbled mess of data on a tiny screen.
 Mobile device testing is an important factor in maintaining the structure and visual appeal of your dashboards in Workday.

 Getting Started with Workday